-In a career spanning over two decades, Durreen has built a track record as a successful banker, media executive and social entrepreneur.
+In a career spanning over two decades, Durreen has built a track record as a successful academic, banker, media executive and social entrepreneur.
 Durreen began her professional career as an investment banker at Morgan Stanley (New York) followed by stints at Grameen Bank (Bangladesh), World Bank (Washington, D.C.), and Merrill Lynch (Hong Kong).
 As a media executive, she headed up the Asia operations of Hearst Magazine International, Reader’s Digest Asia, and Asia City Publishing.
 She also founded, ran and sold oneNest, a social enterprise and global marketplace for handmade goods.
 Durreen founded the Program for Social Innovation and Change at the Lee Kuan Yew School of Public Policy, National University of Singapore and until recently was an Adjunct Associate Professor.

 Durreen is a TED 2010 Fellow as well as an Asia Society 21 Fellow.
-She is an appointed member of the World Economic Forum’s Global Agenda Council on Social Innovation for 2011 and is on the advisory board for CASE i3 at Duke’s Fuqua School of Business.
+She was an appointed member of the World Economic Forum’s Global Agenda Council on Social Innovation for 2011 and is on the advisory board for CASE i3 at Duke’s Fuqua School of Business.
 Durreen is also the Social Entrepreneur in Residence for INSEAD’s Social Entrepreneurship Catalyst Program.
 Durreen is a TED speaker, a regular participant for Channel News Asia’s morning program News on Views and a contributor to World Economic Forum publications, South China Morning Post in Hong Kong, Wharton Magazine and ADB blog.

-Durreen holds a BA from Smith College; an MBA from the Wharton School at the University of Pennsylvania; and a MA from the School for Advanced International Studies at Johns Hopkins University.
+Durreen holds a BA from Smith College; a joint degree — MBA from the Wharton School at the University of Pennsylvania; and a MA from the School for Advanced International Studies at the Johns Hopkins University.

 Robert Kraybill, Managing Director